 Excused Absences

-If an absence qualifies as an "excused absence" and the reason for the absence prevents completion of assignments or work, the instructor will provide a reasonable time after the absence for the student to complete the work or assignment.
-Note: An excused absence will still count towards the minimum attendance rule, unless the absence fits in Category 1 or 2 and is addressed in accordance with UNT Dallas College of Law Policy on Student Attendance.
+If an absence qualifies as an “excused absence” and the reason for the absence prevents timely completion of assignments or work, the instructor will provide a reasonable time after the absence for the student to complete the work or assignment.
+Note: An excused absence will still count towards the minimum attendance rule, unless the absence fits in Category 1, 2, or 3 and is addressed in accordance with UNT Dallas College of Law Policy on Student Attendance.

 The categories of excused absences are the following: